salejandro/EGiG-MBIOD/PRACTICAL-GUIDE.md

 ## Part 2.
 Analysis of selection in the BA.1 sublineage

 In the second part of the practice, we are particularly interested in identifying Spike amino acids (codon sites) displaying evolutionary patterns that differed between Omicron sublineage BA.1 and other SARS-CoV-2 lineages that circulated prior to the emergence of Omicron.
-The rationale of this analysis is that these sites likely contributed to the important shifts in BA.1 Spike function that boosted rapid viral adaptation.
-You will first apply the codon substitution models implemented in the `hyphy` package to estimate functional constraints acting on non-synonymous sites of this gene after the emergence of Omicron, and then, you will compare your results with the results from the same analysis on non-Omicron genomes (Table 1).
+The rationale of this analysis is to investigate how could so many amino acid changes that adaptively alter the function of Spike accumulate at these sites without being detected despite unprecedented global genomic surveillance efforts.
+You will first apply the codon substitution models implemented in the `hyphy` package to estimate functional constraints acting on non-synonymous sites of this gene after the emergence of Omicron, and then, you will compare your results with those from same analyses on non-Omicron genomes (Table 1).

 </br>
 </br>